 Our preference is for all timber and paper products to meet certified sustainable timber supply chain schemes Forest Stewardship Council (FSC) or Programme for the Endorsement of Forest Certification (PEFC).
 Goods complying with these must be labelled accordingly and certificates provided.

 Packaging and Consumables

-Packaging, fillers and signage must be designed and sourced in a way that minimizes the environmental impact.
+Packaging, fillers and signage must be designed and sourced in a way that minimises the environmental impact.
 This includes using low impact and sustainably sourced materials and designs enabling resource efficiency, waste prevention, reuse and recycling.
-Ensure all packaging is clearly labeled to specify the material composition, certifications and waste management required, e.g. recyclable or compostable in line with the UK Producer Responsibility legislation.
+Ensure all packaging is clearly labelled to specify the material composition, certifications and waste management required, e.g. recyclable or compostable in line with the UK Producer Responsibility legislation.

 Single use plastic (SUP)

 Single use plastics can be defined as all products that are made wholly or partly of plastic and are typically intended to be used just once and/or for a short period of time before being disposed of.